-A 2020 Rose-Hulman graduate, Alexa Kovacs joined the Resultant Data Analytics team as a Junior Data Scientist last spring, eager to begin her career and make a difference.
-After her classes transitioned to remote learning, she jumped on the opportunity to join the Resultant team, moving her start date prior to graduation, and immediately began making an impact with her team and clients.
+Alexa Kovacs joined the Resultant Data Analytics team as a junior data scientist in April 2020, eager to begin her career and make a difference.
+She jumped on the opportunity to join the Resultant team prior to her May graduation from Rose Hulman and immediately began making an impact with her team and clients.

-Early in her career, Alexa brings professional maturity, intense curiosity, and a drive to deliver the best outcomes and solutions, even—especially—when they require her to expand her skills and technical approach.
+Alexa brings to the team a professional maturity, an intense curiosity, and a drive to deliver the best outcomes and solutions, even—especially—when they require her to expand her abilities and technical approach.
 In addition to her data science skills, she has provided training to new users on how to use our data-sharing platform and helped them debug R scripts as well.
-Her genuine concern for clients and users, on top of her technical skills, is a wonderful asset to have on the team.
+Her genuine concern for clients and users in addition to her technical skills is a wonderful asset to have on the team.

-Alexa’s exceptional skill and passion are noted by our team and clients, as well as the Indy tech community.
-This December, Alexa was rewarded for her hard work and technical skills as the 2020 recipient IndyHackers Rising Star of the Year award, awarded to someone who has shown great effort in learning tech skills as well as encouraging others to get involved in the Indiana tech community.
+Alexa’s exceptional skill and passion are noted by our team and clients as well as the Indy tech community.
+Alexa was rewarded for her hard work and technical skills as the 2020 recipient IndyHackers Rising Star of the Year award—an award that recognizes someone who has shown great effort in learning tech skills as well as encouraging others to get involved in the Indiana tech community.

 Read more about Alexa’s story.

 Why did you choose data science as your career?

 I’m a 2020 graduate from Rose-Hulman University with a math and econ degree and a concentration in statistics and operations research.
 I also have a minor in statistics and Spanish.
 Before arriving at data science, I tried on a few other majors.
 I originally planned to be an actuary, but very quickly learned I don’t like taking tests so that wasn’t going to work.
 Next, I was going to be a mathematician, but this time I learned that I don’t like proofs or working toward math without a clear purpose.